Interplay between many-body correlations, strain and lattice relaxation in twisted bilayer graphene

-\outline{Momentum-resolved spectra} We confirm this hypothesis by looking at the momentum-resolved spectral function in~\cref{fig:akw}, showing the momentum-resolved spectral function for $T=11.6K$ at $\nu=-0.8$.
-The hue represents whether the spectral weight comes from the $f_{-}$ (blue) or $f_{+}$ (red) orbitals.
-Since this is on the hole-doped side of CNP, the occupation of the $f_+$ (red) electrons is nearly zero.
+We confirm this hypothesis by looking at the momentum-resolved spectral function in~\cref{fig:fig2}, obtained at $T=11.6K$ and doping $\nu=-0.8$.
+The hue represents whether the spectral weight comes from the $f_{-}$ (blue) or $f_{+}$ (orange) orbitals.
+Since this is on the hole-doped side of CNP, the occupation of the $f_+$ (orange) electrons is nearly zero.
 Dynamical correlations are unimportant in this sector and the energy of the corresponding spectral weight is set by the strain splitting.
-This spectral weight is precisely the content of the persistent feature (marked by the dashed horizontal line in ~\cref{fig:aw}), and at this filling, is composed of $f_{+}$ (red) electrons.
+This spectral weight is precisely the content of the persistent feature (marked by the dashed horizontal line in ~\cref{fig:fig1}(e,f,g), and at this filling, is composed of $f_{+}$ (orange) electrons.
 The active sector is composed of the $f_-$ (blue) electrons, whose occupation changes as a function of filling.
 This sector exhibits dynamical correlations, developing the Hubbard bands and the zero-bias resonance forming the cascades.
 At the considered filling, this spectral weight is pinned close to the Fermi level.

 In agreement with the observations in the QTM experiment~\cite{xiaoInteractingEnergyBands2025}, this contribution is absent at the $\Gamma_{M}$ point.
-We arrive at the conclusion that strain causes the flat bands to split (single particle effect) into anti-bonding and bonding subsets, only one of which is active depending on whether the system is electron- or hole-doped.
+We arrive at the conclusion that strain causes the flat bands to split (already as a single particle effect) into anti-bonding and bonding subsets, only one of which is active depending on whether the system is electron- or hole-doped.
 The inactive sector causes the filling-independent persistent feature, while the active sector is responsible for the correlations and cascade resets.
-Note that the freezing of the $f_{+}$ or $f_{-}$ sector suggests that the strained system could admit a truncated correlated electron model away from the charge neutrality point in the same vein as the as the ``partial symmetry breaking approach"~\cite{songKondoPhaseTwisted2024,younHundnessTwistedBilayer2024} when applied to the strain-split basis.
-This would allow impurity solvers that would otherwise be computationally unfeasible, such as the Numerical Renormalization Group, to be used within a controlled approximation.